YoannAnselmetti/Pop-Con/README.md

 2. with all sites where at least 1 individual is genotyped and passed read coverage and minor allele read frequency filtering.

 For figure 1, two plots are produced:
-* an upper plot representing the observed proportion of the **X** most represented genotype profiles for each SFS pic (**X** is set with the `--max_profiles` option)
+* an upper plot representing the observed proportion of the **X** most represented genotype profiles for each SFS pic (**X** is set with the `-max/--max_profiles` option)
 * a lower plot representing for each pic the expected proportion of genotype profile under the Hardy-Weinberg equilibrium.
-Genotype profiles are colored in red if observed genotype profile is 2 times upper Hardy-Weinberg expectation, blue if 2 times lower and grey if at equilibrum (between 2 times upper and 2 times lower).
+Genotype profiles are colored in red if observed genotype profile is **Y** times upper Hardy-Weinberg expectation, blue if **Y** times lower and white if at equilibrum (between **Y** times upper and **Y** times lower).
+Where **Y** is set with the option `-fold/--hwe_fold_change`

 For figure 2, only SFS plot with observed genotype profiles proportion is produced.
-This plot can be used to detect abnormal porpotion of low read coverage, low minor allele read frequency or ungenotyped individuals.
+This plot can be used to detect abnormal porpotion of low read coverage, low minor allele read frequency or ungenotyped individuals but display is not satisfying for now...

-Pop-Con is supported on Linux with python2 (version==2.7) and python3 (versions>=3.4).
+Pop-Con is supported on Linux with python2 (version==2.7) and python3 (versions>=3.4) and surely supported on Macintosh and Windows with the pypi python packages manager but not tested.

 INSTALLATION